 Annika is a lecturer at RHS Campus Grythyttan ÖU.
 She has a background as a performance artist with many years of experience in orchestrating creative events and conferences where she also applies insight from her work as an expressive art therapy.
 Annika gives courses in aesthetic gestalt process, event, presentation techniques, and sustainable leadership.
 She is one of the main course leaders in an international masters course supported by Konstfack with John Thackara and Cheryl Akner Koler about ecological Food systems where she is responsible for the social program that is based on Theory U methodology.

 Professor in Culinary Arts & Meal Science at RHS Campus Grythyttan ÖU.
 Her research is about developing and using methods within the field of sensory analysis, both analytical methods and consumer practices in the evaluation of individual foods and combinations of food and beverages.
 She is an expert in the Sapere method for exploring new flavors using the senses feel, taste, smell, hear and seeing.

-Lars Eriksson is Ph.D. student at the School of Hospitality, Culinary Arts and Meal Science RHS Campus Grythyttan at ÖU.
-His research is about investigates methods for understanding the craftsmanship & aesthetics in meal situations.
-Lars also has years of experience in creative formgiver of culinary event.
+Lars Eriksson is post doc at the School of Hospitality, Culinary Arts and Meal Science RHS Campus Grythyttan at ÖU.
+His research is about investigating methods for understanding the craftsmanship & aesthetics in meal situations.
+Lars also has years of experience as a creative formgiver of culinary events.

 Thomas Drejing is one of Sweden's most experienced chefs that began in the early 1980s using local, organic, raw food, where the taste should be identifiable in the finished dish.